TIBCOSoftware/snappydata/docs/programming_guide/consistency/transactions_failures.md

     !!!
 Note:
     	Outside the scope of a transaction, a DML statement would not see an exception due to a member failure.
 Instead, the statement would be automatically retried on another SnappyData member.
 However, SELECT statements would receive the X0Z01 statement even outside of a transaction.</p>

 Should this type of failure occur, the remaining members of the SnappyData distributed system clean up the open transactions for the failed node, and no additional steps are needed to recover from the failure.
-A peer client connection would not see this exception because the peer client itself acts as the transaction coordinator.

 !!!
 Note:
 	In this release of SnappyData, a transaction fails if any of the cohorts depart abnormally.